 What is Augmentative and Alternative Communication (AAC)?

-What is AAC? - Augmentative and Alternative Communication (AAC) includes a wide range of nonverbal communication methods from picture boards to device applications.
+What is AAC? - Augmentative and Alternative Communication (AAC) includes a wide range of nonverbal communication methods from picture boards to (to high-end) device applications.

 Communication systems, strategies and tools that support natural speech are known as AAC.
 It includes all methods that help a person with communication challenges.